aimurphyii/multiple-intelligences-survey/README.md

 ### To do
 - find better color contrast
 - create json file for questions?
-- button to retake the test
+- change nav link from take teh survey to survey results